 Session 7: Head & neck

-A common pattern is chronic ﬂexion in the lower cervical vertebrae and hyper-extension of the higher cervical vertebrae, which causes chronic tensions in the ﬂexor and extensor muscles of the neck.
+A common pattern is chronic ﬂexion in the lower cervical vertebrae and hyper-extension of the higher cervical vertebrae.
+This causes chronic tensions in the ﬂexor and extensor muscles of the neck.
 During the seventh Rolfing session we ease tension in the myofascia structures of the neck, including the sub-occipitals which play a key role in coordinating head, neck and spine.
-We also address any tension in the jaw, mouth and facilitate opening of the nasal passages
+We also address any tension in the jaw, mouth and facilitate opening of the nasal passages.

 Session 8: Pelvis

 From the eighth Rolfing session we begin to integrate all the work and advancements of the previous sessions.
-The pelvis links the upper and lower segments of the body, supports the spine in a vertical position, and allows rotation of the spine.
+The pelvis links the upper and lower segments of the body, supports the spine in a vertical position and allows rotations.
 To improve these functions, our work is to free and horizontalize the pelvis.
 We aim at core connection, movement from the lumbo-dorsal joint and contra-lateral movement in walking.

 Session 9: Shoulders & arms

-The goal of the ninth Rolfing session is to release excess tension in arms and shoulders, which can contribute to neck pain.
-In raising the arms the shoulders remain down unless speciﬁcally directed to rise, the shoulders move with little participation of the spine and the spine moves independently of arms and shoulders.
+The goal of the ninth Rolfing session is to release excess tension in the arms and shoulders.
+These tensions can contribute to neck pain.
+In raising the arms the shoulders can remain down.
+The shoulders move with little participation of the spine and the spine moves independently of arms and shoulders.

 Session 10: Integration

 In the tenth Rolfing session we aim at bringing the client to the highest level of integration possible and close the series.
 The session serves to inspire a sense of order and balance.
-The end of the 10th Rolfing session is not the end of the integration process.
 This is a time to reflect on what has been gained from the Rolfing process and what has been accomplished.
-As the client has found new ways to stand and move, his awareness and wellbeing can continue to develop well after the 10th session.
+As the client has found new ways to stand and move, awareness and wellbeing can continue to develop well after the end of the session.